 In order to join any student organization, you must be a currently enrolled Georgia State University student.
 Each Greek-letter organization has grade point average and credit hour requirements specific to their chapter.
 Listed below are further details regarding the recruitment and or membership intake process for each council.
 Please review the council’s chapter information sheet for further details on the grade and credit hour requirements.

 Recruitment or membership intake is a mutual selection process for joining a fraternity or sorority.
-It is a time for parents and aspiring students to ask questions, define financial obligations, time commitments and membership requirements.
-Whether or not you decide to join a fraternity or sorority, recruitment and membership intake are great ways to meet people, find out more information on Greek Life and get acquainted with student life at Georgia State.
+It is a time for parents and aspiring students to discuss time commitments, define financial obligations, and ask questions discussing the requirements of membership.
+Whether or not you decide to join a fraternity or sorority, recruitment and membership intake are great ways to meet people, find out more information on Greek Life, and get acquainted with student life at Georgia State University.

 |Benefits of Greek Membership|

 Chapters in the Interfraternity Council conduct a semi structured recruitment process at the beginning of each semester.
 This is a mutual selection process that requires interested members to attend fraternity sponsored recruitment events at the beginning of each semester.
 These events may sometimes include Smokers (formal information sessions), where brothers and alumni discuss the unique aspects of their fraternity and share personal experiences with prospective members.
-Please take time to read the Expectations of Fraternity Members (provided by the North American Interfraternity Council).
+Please take time to read the Expectations of Fraternity Members (provided by the North-American Interfraternity Conference).

 All potential new members participating in the structured recruitment process must register.

 Chapters in the Multicultural Greek Council are culturally based, but are not culturally exclusive in membership.
 Each individual sorority conducts membership intake at various times throughout the year.
 Information is generally provided through flyers and campus marketing at least two weeks prior to any informational sessions.

 National Pan-Hellenic Council Membership Intake